richarddahl/uno/docs/logging/architecture.md

 ## Core Components

-### Logger Factory
+### Logger Factory and DI Integration

 The `get_logger` function serves as the primary entry point for obtaining logger instances.
-It ensures consistent configuration and behavior across all loggers in the application.
+In Uno applications, logger instances are typically provided via the DI system, ensuring consistent configuration and making logger injection the preferred pattern for all services and components.

 ### Log Record Enhancers